Understanding weak values without new probability theory

 Then, we reconsider the process to know what outcome we obtain, i.e., what observable of the {\it unified} measuring device we read in this manipulation and what observable of the observed system corresponds to the outcome of the unified measuring device.

 Although both $\hat x_A$ and $\hat x_F$ are measured in the weak measurement with post-selection, their measured values $X_A$ and $X_F$ should not be treated separately, as shown above.
-Because $\hat x_F$ is a projection operator, $X_F$ is $1$ or $0$ (where we put $g_Ft_F=1$) and $X_F^n=X_F\ (n\ne0)$.
+Because $\hat x_F$ is a projection operator, $X_F$ is $1$ or $0$ and $X_F^n=X_F\ (n\ne0)$.
+Here and hereafter, we put $g_Ft_F=1$.
 On the other hand, we can know only the {\it sum} of post-selected (and {\it not} selected) $X_A$'s, so that the outcome must be regarded as linear of $X_A$.
 Therefore the outcome of the weak measurement with the post-selection is $X_AX_F$ and the measured observable is $\hat x_A\hat x_F$.
 Its expectation value is

 which is equal to $\langle X_AX_F\rangle$, the average of $X_AX_F$.
 Because $\hat x_F$ and $\hat x_A$ are entangled and $\overline{x_Ax_F}\ne\overline x_A\cdot\overline x_F$, we cannot obtain the expectation value of $\hat A$ if it does not commute with $\hat F$.
 (We can approximately obtain the expectation value of $\hat F$ because the first measurement is weak.)
 Instead, we can obtain the expectation value of $(1/2)(\hat F\hat A+\hat A\hat F)$ via the weak measurement.